quinncheong/quinncheong.github.io/about.markdown

 ### **3 Beliefs**
 1) The 10 year goal.
 Work very hard for 10 years and reap the benefits.
 The first 8 years will kill you, but if you survive you come out a different person.

 2) Look not at how to earn money, but how to make a difference in people's lives.
-The money will come.
+The money will follow, but never get lost in it.

 3) Hope.
-Dont lose it.
+Beautifully dangerous, but yet we it is what drives us (me) to push my limits and hopefully, possibly, achieve great things.

 ### **3 things I hate**
 1) People who start giving advice to others on a whim when they don't have the proper experience.
 Don't give me insurance advice if you're 5 months into the trade.
 Don't teach me how to invest if you've not yet made it big yourself.